mblarsen/browser-acl/README.md

 ### Bad

 This will break with minifiers since there is no way to know the subject name of the subject after minification.
+Typically it will be a single letter member.

 ```javascript
 acl.rule('edit', 'Post')